sam-doomguy/documentation-api/Accounts.md

 ## Create an Account
 This endpoint is used to register a new AWS account with Cloud Conformity. \
+**Note:**
-**Note:** Cost package features will no longer be available for new customers, and existing customers who do not have cost package enabled in any of their AWS accounts (Please take note of the changes in the Parameters)
+- Cost package features will no longer be available for new customers, and existing customers who do not have cost package enabled in any of their AWS accounts (Please take note of the changes in the Parameters)
+- The field `hasRealTimeMonitoring` is planned to be replaced with `subscriptionType` in the future.
+We advise new customers to use the new field `subscriptionType`, existing customers are able to continue using the field `hasRealTimeMonitoring` until it has been replaced.
+When an account has the `subscriptionType` of 'advanced', Real-Time threat monitoring is enabled for the account.
+When an account has subscriptionType of 'essentials', Real-Time threat monitoring is disabled for the account.

 **IMPORTANT:**
 &nbsp;&nbsp;&nbsp;In order to register a new AWS account, you need to: